 The tax of 15% (subject to an annual threshold of $150,000 net wagering revenue) will apply to all betting transactions with people located in South Australia regardless of which Australian jurisdiction the gambling provider is licensed in.
 (Gambling by overseas licensed operators is illegal and both the operator and the bettor commit and offence if a bet is transacted.)

 Under South Australian law, wagering providers (whether licensed in this State or operating as authorised interstate betting operators) may take bets on races conducted by licensed racing clubs and on contingencies approved by the Independent Gambling Authority under section 4 of the Authorised Betting Operations Act 2000.
-The Authority has now remade the contingency approvals in an instrument titled the Approved Betting Contingencies Notice 2016.

 On 30 May 2016, the Authority formally approved the taking of bets by licensed bookmakers on the picnic race meeting being held at Marree on 11 June 2016.
 The notice was published in today's Government Gazette (and is available from the gazetted instruments page).